 This is a simple example of how this all works.

-Also, German Giant are morphs, but they also require a disappearing Giant gene in the family.
+The German Giant is a morph, but they also require a disappearing Giant gene in the family.

-With all this talk about breeders, I thought it would be a good opportunity to link you to our post list of the best bearded dragon breeders and online pet stores.
+I thought it would be an excellent opportunity to link you to our post listing the best bearded dragon breeders and online pet stores with all this talk about breeders.

 We hope you enjoyed learning about how to tell if you have a German Giant bearded dragon.

-These unusual bearded dragon morphs are larger than the average, so you’ll need to be prepared with a bigger bearded dragon habitat.
+These unusual bearded dragon morphs are larger than the average, so you’ll need to be prepared with a more considerable bearded dragon habitat.